-1. Plant seeds in a larger container, minimum 5-gallon.
+2. Plant seeds in a larger container, a minimum of 5 gallons

-2. Grow autoflower strains in lighter, airy soilless growing media with excellent drainage.
-The most ideal is coco, the preferred media here at Paramount Seed Farms.
+3. Grow autoflower strains in lighter, airy soilless growing media with excellent drainage.
+The ideal growing medium is Coco, the preferred media at Paramount Seed Farms.

-4. Increase the Dark/Night period throughout cycle.
+5. Increase the Dark/Night period throughout the cycle.
 Start with no dark period and gradually increase to 8 hours for the last week of flower.

-5. Focus on root development with microbes and beneficials for the first two weeks of the plant’s life.
+6. Focus on root development with microbes and beneficial root inoculants for the first two weeks of the plant’s life.

-7. Increase nutrient/feeding EC as plants mature and show signs of strong growth.
+8. Increase nutrient/feeding EC as plants mature and show signs of solid growth.

-8. Utilize low-stress training techniques from the start of branching to increase bud sites and ‘main colas’.
+9. Utilize low-stress training techniques from the start of branching to increase bud sites and ‘main colas.’